LisaHarrison08/COVID-Trends/README.md

 ## Project Overview

-In response to tackling the Coronavirus pandemic, countries across the world have implemented a number of different policies.
-Including 'stay-at-home orders', work place closures (with many employees working from home), school closures (online teaching being adopted by many schools) as well as restrictions on social gatherings, public transportation, and cancellations of large events.
+In response to tackling the Coronavirus pandemic, countries across the world have implemented a number of different policies, including; 'stay-at-home orders', work place closures (with many employees working from home), school closures (online teaching being adopted by many schools) as well as restrictions on social gatherings, public transportation, and cancellations of large events.
 Such measures were taken in order to slow the spread of the virus through limiting public movement and interactions.

-What impact has this had on movement?
+What impact have these restrictions had on US citizens' movements around the country?

 Google presented its COVID-19 Community Mobility Reports  (https://www.google.com/covid19/mobility/) which measures visitor numbers to specfic category locations: